|

 Occurrencecongenitaal

-SNOMED CT to Orphanet simple map75857
+SNOMED CT to Orphanet simple map

 SNOMED CT to ICD-10 extended map